 If your workpiece moves during cutting, it can cause inaccurate cuts, or worse, damage to you or the saw.
 Therefore, it’s crucial to secure the material.
 Several possible choices are available.

 - Clamps: Secure the material in place with clamps.
-A clamp can hold the material securely, which can help you make perfect straight cuts.
+A clamp can hold the material securely (also when making cuts in awkward positions), which can help you make perfect straight cuts.

 - Track saw guide rail: A guide rail will guide the saw blade in a straight line, making cuts smooth and accurate.

 - Double-sided tape: Secure the material to the workbench with double-sided tape, an intelligent solution when handling tiny fragments or narrow strips.